Jbrich95/scePrecip/README.md

             <li> (if following Richards et al., 2022b) `elev`: a `d` vector of elevation values.
 The `i`-th element should correspond to the elevation at the `i`-th row of `coords`. </li>
 </ul>

 Save these in a single Rdata file as `Data/Data.Rdata`.
-If using the mixture model in Richards et al. (2022b), replace `Data/Data.Rdata` with either `Data/conv.Rdata` or `Data/nonconv.Rdata`.
+If using the mixture model in Richards et al. (2022b), replace `Data/Data.Rdata` with either `Data/conv.Rdata` or `Data/nonconv.Rdata` and run the code in `MarginalAnalysis/`  and `DependenceAnalysis/` twice - once for each mixture component.

 `MarginalAnalysis/` - Scripts in this directory are used to fit the marginal model described in Sections 2.1 and 4.2 of Richards et al. (2022a) or the extensions described in Section 3.2 of Richards et al. (2022b)<ol>
           <li> `GAM_fit.R` - Marginal GPD, quantile and logistic GAM fits </li>